Sherman House Hotel: Fourth hotel

 In either 1971 or 1972, a decision was made to strip the building to its steel frame and reconstruct it as a modern building with a glass curtain wall, transforming the building into an apparel mart named the "Sherman Fashion Plaza".
 A new 28-floor hotel structure was planned to be built adjacent to it.
-At the time this decision was made, the hotel was still operated by Ernie Byfield.
+At the time this decision was made, the hotel was operated by Gerald S. Kaufman.
 The hotel was closed in 1973, fixtures were stripped from it, contents were sold, and the building subsequently sat vacant for roughly seven or eight years.
 The renovation never materialized, as ownership had been unsuccessful in receiving financing for the partial demolition and reconstruction of the building.
 The owners had taken a loan from the Teamster Local 710 pension fund in 1974, and the pension fund began legal proceedings in January 1976 to attempt to foreclose the building's ownership after they failed to repay the loan.

 In November 1978, Mayor Michael Bilandic, as part of a broader $7.4 billion five-year public works plan that was planned to reshape much of the city, proposed building a new State of Illinois office building on the site occupied by the structure of former hotel.
 In 1980, the building was demolished to be replaced by the State of Illinois Center (since renamed the James R. Thompson Center).
 While the majority of the building had been vacant after the hotel's closure, up until shortly before the building's demolition, street level businesses continued to operate out of the building's storefronts before they were ordered by a Circuit Court judge to vacate so that demolition could begin on the structure.
 Due to its location at a busy area of the Chicago Loop, it was decided to dismantle the building floor by floor, as opposed to imploding it.
 A number of other neighboring structures were also demolished in order to make room for the new state office building.